sailpoint-oss/golang-sdk/api_v3/docs/SourcesAPI.md

 [[Back to README]](../README.md)

-## DeleteSource
+## Delete Source by ID

 > DeleteSource202Response DeleteSource(ctx, id).Execute()

-Delete Source by ID
+This end-point deletes a specific source in IdentityNow.
+A token with ORG_ADMIN, SOURCE_ADMIN, or SOURCE_SUBADMIN authority is required to call this API.
+All of accounts on the source will be removed first, then the source will be deleted.
+Actual status of task execution can be retrieved via method GET `/task-status/{id}`

 ### Example